mozartelio/mozartelio/README.md

 <h1 align="center">Hi 👋, I'm Anton</h1>

 # 💫 About Me:
-🌱 I’m currently learning Qt, C++, Java
+🌱 I’m currently learning Angular, PHP

 <!--
 **mozartelio/mozartelio** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.